phifogg/now_movie/blog1_scenario.md

 ### Get Movie Details for new Movie records

-Somehow we need to trigger our integration endpoints now when a new movie record is created.
+Somehow we need to trigger our integration endpoints when a new movie record is created.
 Traditionally this had to be Business Rules.
 For this I created an asnyc BR on insert and update to trigger everytime a title changes.
 This will then trigger my REST method _Get by Title_ to fetch the needed data.
 As a good developer I opted to put my code in a Script Include and have the BR call it.
 The BR script is therefor quick and easy:

 ```javascript
 	var oh = new OMDBMovieHelper();